How Many Pageviews Do You Need to Make Money Blogging?

 My pageviews and income.

-I grew my blog to over $20,000/month income in just 19 months (currently at 350,000 pageviews a month) and started working with other bloggers to help grow their blogs.
+I grew my blog to full time income in just 19 months (currently at 350,000 pageviews a month) and started working with other bloggers to help grow their blogs.
 As I got more experience working with bloggers, I answered my own questions.

 I promised myself a long time ago to come back and write this article that I spent weeks unsuccessfully trying to find as a new blogger.